JanisGeise/sparseSpatialSampling/README.md

 ## Getting started

 **Note: the code is currently refactored (in progress) to improve its usability.**
-The documentation sa well as the code basis will be updated once the refactoring is completed.
+The documentation as well as the code basis will be updated once the refactoring is completed.

 ### Overview
 The repository contains the following directories: